In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Freddy’s Frozen Custard & Steakburgers franchise opportunity, including relevant news updates

-- 2018 average cost of sales, labor costs, and controllable expenses for the 19 affiliate-owned Freddy’s Frozen Custard & Steakburgers stores that were open prior to the beginning of the fiscal year ended December 26, 2018
+- 2019 average cost of sales, labor costs, and controllable expenses (as percentages of total gross receipts) for the 25 company-owned Freddy’s Frozen Custard & Steakburgers restaurants that were open for the entire fiscal year that ended December 25, 2019

 Section I – Background Information

 21 Things You Need to Know About the Freddy’s Frozen Custard & Steakburgers Franchise

 Announces Record-Breaking Systemwide Sales in 2019

 1. At the beginning of February 2020, Freddy’s Frozen Custard & Steakburgers announced that it had experienced record-breaking success in 2019, achieving its 12th consecutive period of positive same-store sales growth, as well as surpassing $500 million in annual systemwide sales for the first time in the company’s history, a 14.5% increase year-over-year.
 Additionally, the brand opened 40 new restaurants throughout 2019, including its first international restaurants in Dubai and non-traditional units in universities and a casino.